bugsnag/bugsnag-js/examples/js/gatsby/README.md

 This is an example project showing how to use `@bugsnag/js` with a Gatsby application.

+In this example the Bugsnag notifier is only initialized in the browser using the `onClientEntry` hook.

 ## Usage

 Clone the repo and `cd` into the directory of this example: